NYT, Huffington Post settle parenting blog case

 Goodbye, Parentlode.

-New York Times Co (NYT.N), which has a parenting blog known as Motherlode, has agreed to settle a lawsuit against the Huffington Post after that website decided to change the name of its new Parentlode blog.
+New York Times Co, which has a parenting blog known as Motherlode, has agreed to settle a lawsuit against the Huffington Post after that website decided to change the name of its new Parentlode blog.

 Eileen Murphy, a Times spokeswoman, said "we are in final settlement discussions with the Huffington Post."
 She called the name change "a victory for all creators of original intellectual property."